w3f/polkadot-spec/docs/sect-metadata.md

 ###### Definition -def-num- Runtime Registry Type Entry {#defn-rtm-registry-entry}
 :::definition

 A registry entry contains information about a type in its portable form for serialization.
-The entry is a datastructure of the following format:
+The entry is a data structure of the following format:

 $$
 {r}_{{i}}={\left(\text{id}_{{t}},{p},{T},{D},{c}\right)}